Peta Trimis: Youth

 On 14 February 2024, It was announced that Trimis had been selected for the Young Matilda's squad for the U20 Asian Cup in Uzbekistan.

-On February 10th 2025, Football Australia announced Trimis as a part of the 26 player squad for the 2025 Pacific Women's Four Nations Tournament.
-On February 22 2025, Trimis scored a hat trick for Australia against the Solomon Islands women's national football team.
+On February 10, 2025, Football Australia announced Trimis as a part of the 26 player squad for the 2025 Pacific Women's Four Nations Tournament.
+On February 22, 2025, Trimis scored a hat trick for Australia against the Solomon Islands women's national football team.

+Trimis was selected by head coach Alex Epakis as part of Australia's 23-player squad for the 2026 AFC U-20 Women's Asian Cup in Thailand.

+Personal life

+Trimis is of Greek descent.
+She is very proud of her Greek culture, enjoys Greek food and is a churchgoing Greek Orthodox Christian.
+She describes family as being very important to her and shares a close bond with her two older sisters.

+Trimis has described Australian soccer player Mary Fowler, Brazilian footballer Neymar and her father Petros Trimis as role models, and former Central Coast Mariners coach Emily Husband and her first coach at Sans Souci FC as mentors.
+She dreams of playing for Women's Super League (WSL) Liverpool and enjoying a playing career in Europe, specifically mentioning a desire to play in England, Greece and Spain.